psyinfra/HTCAnalyze/CONFIG.md

 stdlog = .log
 stderr = .err
 stdout = .out

+[features]
+summarise = true
 ```
 </details>

-You could print out *log_file1* and every log_file thats found inside *log_directory1* just by:
+You could summarise *log_file1* and every log_file, that's found inside *log_directory1* just by:
 ```
 htcompact htcompact_setup.conf
 ```

 The idea is, that for a bunch of settings it's easier to go with config files, \
-so you could have a specified file for just the summary mode and an other file just for the analyser mode and so on
+so you could have a specified file for just the summary mode and an other file just for the analyser mode and so on ...

-If the name of the config file is changed to htcsetup.conf it reduced to:
+If the name of the config file is changed to htcompact.conf it reduced to:
 ```
 htcompact
 ```